Questions? Call NCOAE Support (910) 399-8090

 On average between 18 and 30 – but we commonly have older students as well.

 Time off depends on the day’s schedule and your evening time management.
 There is a short break every hour and a 1 hour lunch break.
-Expect to typically be in class from 4-6 hours a day, then spend several hours in the evenings studying and completing online material.
+Expect to typically be in class around 7 hours a day, then spend several hours in the evenings studying and completing online material.
 Students generally have very little free time during our course.

 Yes, we monitor all test scores from our students and are happy to serve as a resource.